andyrids/picoproject/CONTRIBUTING.md

-# Contributing to picoproject
+# Contribution Guidelines

 All contributions are welcomed and appreciated.

 ## Raising Issues

 A good bug report shouldn't leave any ambiguity as to how an issue/bug presents itself.
 Please describe the issue in detail in your report.
-Please complete the following steps in advance to help us fix any potential bug as fast as possible.
+Please complete the following steps in advance to help me fix any potential bugs/errors as fast as possible.

 1. Check the version you are using.
-2. Check the documentation for an issue related information.
+2. Check the documentation for any issue related information.
 3. Check the existing repository issue to prevent duplication of effort.
 4. Collate information about the bug:
     1. Traceback details.